lukanthrope/lobster-shell/README.md

 # lobster-shell (need to make up better name)
-Stupid but technologically super advanced project made by two dreamers
+App that allows people to share places

-## List of required libs and stacks:
+## List of libs and stacks:

 **Front end**